lyteword/web/proverbs/chapter-5.md

 # Chapter 5

 <sup>1</sup> My son, pay attention to my wisdom.
 Turn your ear to my understanding,

 <sup>2</sup> that you may maintain discretion, that your lips may preserve knowledge.

 <sup>3</sup> For the lips of an adulteress drip honey.
 Her mouth is smoother than oil,

 <sup>4</sup> but in the end she is as bitter as wormwood, and as sharp as a two-edged sword.

 <sup>5</sup> Her feet go down to death.
-Her steps lead straight to Sheol.
+Her steps lead straight to Sheol.[^471]

 <sup>6</sup> She gives no thought to the way of life.
 Her ways are crooked, and she doesn’t know it.

 <sup>7</sup> Now therefore, my sons, listen to me.
 Don’t depart from the words of my mouth.

 <sup>8</sup> Remove your way far from her.
 Don’t come near the door of her house,

 <sup>9</sup> lest you give your honor to others, and your years to the cruel one;

 <sup>10</sup> lest strangers feast on your wealth, and your labors enrich another man’s house.

 <sup>11</sup> You will groan at your latter end, when your flesh and your body are consumed,

 <sup>12</sup> and say, “How I have hated instruction, and my heart despised reproof.

 <sup>13</sup> I haven’t obeyed the voice of my teachers, nor turned my ear to those who instructed me!

 <sup>14</sup> I have come to the brink of utter ruin, among the gathered assembly.”

 <sup>15</sup> Drink water out of your own cistern, running water out of your own well.

 <sup>16</sup> Should your springs overflow in the streets, streams of water in the public squares?

 <sup>17</sup> Let them be for yourself alone, not for strangers with you.

 <sup>18</sup> Let your spring be blessed.
 Rejoice in the wife of your youth.

 <sup>19</sup> A loving doe and a graceful deer— let her breasts satisfy you at all times.
 Be captivated always with her love.

 <sup>20</sup> For why should you, my son, be captivated with an adulteress?
 Why embrace the bosom of another?

 <sup>21</sup> For the ways of man are before Yahweh’s eyes.
 He examines all his paths.

 <sup>22</sup> The evil deeds of the wicked ensnare him.
 The cords of his sin hold him firmly.

 <sup>23</sup> He will die for lack of instruction.
 In the greatness of his folly, he will go astray.

+[^471]: 5:5 Sheol is the place of the dead.